Supported Barcode Types

 Other Supported Barcodes

-These barcodes are scanned and converted to a wallet-compatible format.
-The data stays exactly the same.
+NeatPass scans and renders these barcodes in their original format.
+When exporting to Apple Wallet, they're automatically converted to a wallet-compatible format.
+The encoded data stays exactly the same.

 Data Matrix